 I know there were two birds because of the various bits I found and the feathers on the carpet, along with blood stains and dried in something.
 I was almost phyically sick.

 Fortunately my landlady had left a list of people to call and within 3 hours our rescuer appeared to clean up the mess and get rid of the dried in stains.
-So a big thanks to Bill Weir of Aquatec carpet cleaners for getting everything spotless.
 He even put stain protector on our upholstery to make sure that any future accidents are easier to clean.

 So Piero was in the naughty books, but he was only doing what cats do and once he started rubbing himself and wrapped his tail round my leg then all was forgiven. he was after all only being a cat.
 I just can’t get angry at that little face.
 I sent a message to my friend Maricielo in Peru to let her know what happened, and she assured me that he had never done this before.
 Mmmmmm, let’s see.